UUֱ

 A similar degree to explore is an online master's in educational leadership.
 If you want the most cost-effective degree, check out our list of affordable online master's programs in teaching.

 Prospective students can choose between earning a master's in education degree online or in person.
 Either type of program requires the completion of 30-36 credit hours.
 In general, full-time students often earn this degree in two years, while part-time students may need three years.
+There are also a few schools that offer accelerated online programs, allowing students to earn their degree in less than two years.
+To accomplish this, students take back-to-back courses during shorter terms that may last only seven or eight weeks.

 To be accepted into an on-campus or online education master's program, applicants must hold a bachelor's degree from an accredited university.
 Depending on the school, they may need to have maintained a minimum GPA of perhaps 2.8 or higher.
 Some programs also require enrollees to have a teaching credential and some teaching experience.